-These days it’s super easy to find piano performances on the internet.
-On Youtube you can find people of all ages playing the piano at all different skill levels.
+It’s super easy to find piano performances on the internet.
+On Youtube you can watch people of all ages playing the piano at all different skill levels.
 For some really impressive performances, we like the Piano Guys or Jarrod Radnich.

 4. Rhythm and Clapping Games

-Games like “Pat-a-Cake” and “Pease Porridge Hot” aren’t just to keep the baby busy for a while.
-They develop a sense of rhythm and pattern that form a foundation of music learning later in life.
+Games like “Pat-a-Cake” and “Pease Porridge Hot” don’t just keep the baby busy for a while.
+These games develop a sense of rhythm that form a foundation of music learning later in life.
 Visit http://funclapping.com/ for more clapping games.